-How to Set up an Art Invitation
+How to Set up an Invitation to Create Art

 - Use a clean table or otherwise clear space.

 - Have the art invitation set up ahead of time.
 You can set it up the night before, during nap time, or while the kids are at school.
 Either set it up directly on the table, or set it up on a tray that you can keep out of the way until you’re ready to offer the art invitation.
-(We use IKEA trays and the art trays mentioned in this post about art tools.
+(We use IKEA trays and the art trays mentioned in this post about art tools.)

 - Keep the materials and set up simple and attractive.
 A single piece of paper with 1-3 different art materials, colors, etc, in small dishes, for example.